 Under the leadership of the late Arch Ward of the Chicago Tribune, Golden Gloves advanced to international status with winners meeting teams from all over Europe.
 It also to this day plays a major role in the selection of representatives for the U.S. Olympic Team.
 Golden Gloves has been the springboard by which numerous professional greats have launched their careers.
 Many which have become world champions.
 Perhaps, of highest prominence are Joe Louis and Mohammed Ali and well-known Michigan champions and contenders, Floyd Mayweather Jr., Buster Mathis Jr., Tony Tucker, Buster Mathis Sr., Kenny Lane and currently ranked professional Jordan Shimmell and Johnny Garcia.
 Nearly every notable boxer or champion has cut his teeth on Golden Gloves….the greatest name in amateur boxing.

 Golden Gloves has a long and proud history that few other sports can match.
-We here in Grand Rapids, Michigan feel very fortunate to have the opportunity to carry on this great tradition in our community and are proud to say that on March 14th we will kick-off the 89th annual championship at the DeltaPlex.
-The Tournament will continue March 21st & 28th, with the State Championships to follow April 17th & 18th.
-Our Michigan Champions will then move to the National Golden Gloves Tournament of Champions May 3 through 9 in Tulsa, Oklahoma.
+We here in Grand Rapids, Michigan feel very fortunate to have the opportunity to carry on this great tradition in our community and are proud to say that on April 23rd we will kick-off the 90th annual championship at the DeltaPlex.
+The Michigan Tournament will continue April 30th and May 7th, with the State Championships to follow on May 20th and May 21st.
+Our Michigan Champions will then move to the National Golden Gloves Tournament of Champions August 13th through the 20th in Tulsa, Oklahoma.

 Michigan Golden Gloves Association, Inc. is a 501(c)(3) non-profit youth sports organization which sponsors and promotes amateur boxing programs for young people from all walks of life.
 We truly care about boxing, but more importantly, its effects on today’s youth.
 Our objective is not only to build champions in the ring but to build good citizens outside the ring.
 We know that the many hours of hard work in the gym have assisted the boxers in developing self-discipline and good work ethics.
 These lessons will follow them long after their days of boxing.